 #eaeaea, and start clicking on top of the bright areas of the text to add the flares.

-11. Adjust the Lighting and Crop the Final Result
+11. How to Adjust Lighting and Crop an Image

 Click the Create new fill or adjustment layer icon and choose Gradient Map.